riyannode/arc-x402sdk/README.md

 - Exact payment amount attribution is not currently provided.
 - Portable encoded evidence objects are unsigned metadata, not cryptographic attestations.
 - Direct smart-contract verification is not included.
-- No official Circle transfer UUID-to-batch mapping is assumed.
+- Circle Gateway provides an official batch-level txHash for each x402 transfer once available.
+Multiple transfers in the same batch may share the same txHash.
+This is an off-chain API mapping, not a Solidity-verifiable attestation.

 ## Scope